loystonpais/nixcraft/README.md

 ### Online Accounts (Microsoft)

 For connecting to online servers and Realms, set `offline = false`.
-Nixcraft pulls valid session tokens dynamically at launch without storing your passwords or credentials inside your Nix code:
+Nixcraft uses a device code authentication flow: on first launch, it displays a code in the terminal that you enter at [microsoft.com/link](https://microsoft.com/link) to sign in, similar to how Prism Launcher handles authentication.
+Valid session tokens are then pulled dynamically at launch without storing passwords or credentials inside your Nix code:

 ```nix
 nixcraft.client.shared.account = {